USMNT’s Nations League roster features all of Gregg Berhalter’s top players

 With most players healthy and available, the Nations League squad is the most impressive Berhalter has been able to select since becoming coach in December 2018.

+He turned to mostly European-based players after their league seasons and before they go on summer break.
+They’ll return for the World Cup qualifiers, starting in September.
+In between, Berhalter will use a largely in-season MLS squad for the Concacaf Gold Cup this summer.

-Nine players won at least one trophy this European season and Pulisic and Steffen could become the first U.S. national team members to appear in a Champions League final.
+Nine Nations League players won at least one trophy this European season, and Pulisic and Steffen could become the first U.S. national team members to appear in a Champions League final.
 Eight players are with clubs that qualified for next year’s Champions League.

 Despite those accolades, it is a young U.S. squad: The average number of international appearances is 17 and, as of the semifinal, the average age is just under 24.
 Thirteen players are 23 or younger.